 Example:

-A provider defines the Log Analytics workspace that you wish to query.
+Provider: A provider defines the Log Analytics workspace that you wish to query.
 Select a provider from the drop-down list.
+If you haven't created a provider yet, see How to add an Azure Log Analytics provider.

-Test your query in the Log Analytics workspace in the Azure portal to be sure it returns the results expected.
+Query: Test your query in the Log Analytics workspace in the Azure portal to be sure it returns the results expected.
 You can find many sample queries in this area of the portal.
+Copy and paste the tested query into the Azure Log Analytics tile query box.

 You can use the clock insert time value button to insert page timeframe and date variables in your query.